Counselor Identity Development

 • ACA Code of Ethics:

-• B.1.a – Primary Responsibility: Respecting the dignity and promoting the welfare of clients (ACA, 2014).
+• B.1.a – Primary Responsibility: Counselors respect the dignity and promote the welfare of clients.
+This standard emphasizes the importance of protecting client rights, maintaining respect, and prioritizing client well-being (ACA, 2014).

-• C.2.a – Boundaries of Competence: Practicing within competence and engaging in ongoing professional development (ACA, 2014).
+• C.2.a – Boundaries of Competence: Counselors practice within the boundaries of their competence and engage in ongoing professional development.
+This standard supports ethical practice, counselor accountability, and client protection (ACA, 2014).

 • CACREP Standards:

-• 2.F.2.d – The counseling process, including establishing and maintaining therapeutic relationships (CACREP, 2016).
+• 2.F.5.d – Therapeutic Relationship: Understanding the counseling process, including establishing and maintaining effective therapeutic relationships with clients (CACREP, 2016).

-• 2.F.1.k – Self-care strategies and self-awareness to maintain counselor wellness and effectiveness (CACREP, 2016).
+• 2.F.1.l – Self-Care and Counselor Wellness: Developing self-care strategies and self-awareness to maintain counselor wellness, professional effectiveness, and ethical practice (CACREP, 2016).

 Patience